-Courtesy titles such as Mr., Mrs., Dr., etc. should be used in correspondence only.
+Courtesy titles such as Mr., Mrs., Ms., etc. should be used in correspondence only.

-Do not use a courtesy title and an abbreviated reference indicating scholastic or academic degree in the same line; e.g.: John Doe, Ph.D., not Dr. John Doe, Ph.D.
+Do not use a courtesy title and an abbreviated reference indicating scholastic or academic degree in the same line; e.g., Dr. John Doe or John Doe, Ph.D., not Dr. John Doe, Ph.D.

 When shortening titles of religious designation, follow these examples: